 Together with TPED, we prepared a response to the OECD call for comment.
 Our response aims at assisting the Secretariat in determining the research question that should be framed and answered, for the purpose of the design and determination of Amount B. Our response starts with what we believe should be the key agreed underlying principles and assumptions of the design and determination of Amount B. We then tentatively frame a research question and subsequently suggest a proposed procedure, including statistical tests on empirical data, to answer to the research question.

-Our complete response will shortly be made available on the OECD website and can in the meantime be downloaded below.
+Our complete response will shortly be made available on the OECD website.